The power of Artificial Intelligence (AI) is no longer limited to tech companies and has a pivotal role in the future of market research.

 - Popularity measures the frequency of topics that appear within and across the text.

-We applied text analytics to Colmar Brunton’s Corporate Reputation Index report released in April.
+We applied text analytics to Colmar Brunton’s Corporate Reputation Index 2018 report.
 We were able to reveal that Kiwis talk about companies with a solid reputation more positively and intensely, illustrating that brand reputation plays a role in remembering positive experiences.
 This validated our research findings that powerful brands are much more resilient.

 These approaches are a natural fit for data rich settings, bring enlightenment to all types of data and ultimately have extensive benefits for organisations and how they engage with New Zealanders.

-Ana-Maria is Data Scientist for Kantar NZ, the parent company of Colmar Brunton.
+Written by Ana-Maria Mocanu, who was a Data Scientist for Kantar NZ, the parent company of Colmar Brunton.

 For more information please contact: